 1. Make time for introspective practice.

 You need a proper space and enough time to carry out a mindful, introspective exercise that will awaken your mental mechanisms.
-The said exercise can come in many forms: journaling, praying, taking long walks, hiking, jogging, doing yoga, and meditating, among others.
+The said exercise comes in many forms: journaling, praying, taking long walks, hiking, jogging, doing yoga, and meditating, among others.

 2. Pay attention to the present moment.

 Mindful leaders know how to dwell in the moment and live life as it happens.
 After all, one of the aims of mindfulness is to quiet the mind and see everything as it is.

 3. Acknowledge your thoughts and let them roll by.

 Metacognition allows you to observe each moment and participate in it.
 It’s like going into the riverbank of your stream of consciousness to see what’s going on inside your head.
 You’ll find your thoughts, feelings, sensations, and impulses laid open before you.

-4. Let your mind wander but only for a while.
+4. Let your mind wander, but only for a while.

 When this happens, don’t beat yourself up.
 Instead, just recognize where your mind has wandered into and gently bring it back.

 5. Marry your head with your heart.

 For you to become a mindful leader, you have to let your heart and mind become one.
 This may sound easy, but it’s not.
 As Buddhist monk Thich Nhat Hanh said, “The longest journey you will ever take is the eighteen inches from your head to your heart.”

 6. Disconnect from the world.

 To be truly mindful, you must reduce the unnecessary chatter in your head.
-You can’t focus on yourself if you’re always bombarded with distractions.
+You can’t focus on yourself if you’re always distracted.
 You need an opportunity to de-stress and gather your thoughts.
 Do this by disconnecting from the world.